awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-configuration-samples.md

     /**
      * Creates an Amazon Elasticsearch Service domain with the specified options.
-     * Some options require other AWS resources, such as an Amazon Cognito user pool
+     * Some options require other Amazon Web Services resources, such as an Amazon Cognito user pool
      * and identity pool, whereas others require just an instance type or instance
      * count.
      *
      * @param client
-     *            The AWSElasticsearch client to use for the requests to Amazon
+     *            The client to use for the requests to Amazon
      *            Elasticsearch Service
      * @param domainName
      *            The name of the domain you want to create